Genesius-Julian-Muljadi/finpro-nextjs-express-prisma/README.md

 ### Active Features

-- Login and Register as Participants or Organizers
+- Sign up and Log in as Participants or Organizers
 - Referral codes on registration & purchases
 - Organizer dashboard for event history, statistics, & management
 - Supabase database integration